prashantbaher/tcc-blog/_posts/VBA-tutorials/2020-10-17-browse-solidworks-file.md

 In this line, we create a variable which we named as `swApp` and the type of this `swApp` variable is `SldWorks.SldWorks`.

-Next is our button click event `CommandButton1_Click` procedure.
+Next is our button click event `BrowseDocumentButton_Click` procedure.

 This procedure hold all the *statements (instructions)* we give to computer.